 Austin of Bogus Books tells us Volume Three will come out in Spring of 2014, and we greatly look forward to the next chapter in this thought-provoking story.
 We recommend heading over to the Bogus Books website to purchase the first two volumes now.
 If you need a unique holiday gift for the comic book lover in your life, pick them up a copy, too!

-Buy the first two volumes of Holli Hoxxx from Bogus Books.
+Now in print as the Holli Hoxxx Omnibus from Bogus Books.